assadullah96/deploy-dockerfile-ec2/README.md

 }

 ```
-Note: If you dont want to how your access_key, secret_key and region, then you can first export these values on your system, then once you deploy these reosurces, by default these will be deployed on that aws account.
+**NOTE:** If you dont want to how your access_key, secret_key and region, then you can first export these values on your system, then once you deploy these reosurces, by default these will be deployed on that aws account.

 2. Next step is to setup aws provider
 ```